The Scandinavian Superman,

 modernist geometry and its crowds, I felt the contrast that runs through the

-and the everyday, between a world that remembers and a world that moves on.
+monumental and the everyday, between a world that remembers and a world that

 And then Helsinki.
 Standing before the Sibelius Monument,